sarisabban/DeepPhase/README.md

 **NOTE:** Depending on the number of structures you are using to compile the dataset this may take from several hours to several days to compelete and up to 1TB memory.

+If you want to use our list of PDB IDs it is provided [here]() (name: IDs.txt and size: ~227KB)

+The dataset will compile the following information for each example: the PDB ID of the structure, its secondary structure classification (Helix or Sheet), the crystal space group, the unit cell, and finally each reflection point's X, Y, Z coordinates as well as each reflection point's Resolution and E-value.
+The reflection point features are referred to by shorthand here as XYZRE.

-If you want to download our dataset it will be provided [here]() (CrystalDataset.csv ~247GB)
+If you want to download our compiled dataset it is provided [here]() (name: CrystalDataset.xz and size: ~35GB).
+You will need to uncompress it using the command `xz -d CrystalDataset.xz` at which point the CrystalDataset.csv dataset size will become ~247GB.

 5. Serialise the dataset:
-For **DeepClass** (protein classification dataset):
+Before training, the dataset needs to be serialised into train/valid/tests sets.
+This is a separate step to allow the use of a dataset generator to randomly sample features and push them through the neural network:

-`python crystal.py --Serialise TYPE FILENAME.csv NUMBER_OF_POINTS` or `python crystal.py -S DeepClass CrystalDataset.csv 300`
+`python crystal.py --Serialise TYPE FILENAME.csv NUMBER_OF_POINTS` example `python crystal.py -S DeepClass CrystalDataset.csv 300`

-This command will vectorises and serialise the dataset.
-It will first filter and collect all points between 2.8 < Resolution < 3.0, make the train/valid/tests set splits, then standerdise each set seperatly. finally it will compile all X, Y, Z, R, E features (each point's X, Y, Z coordinates as well as its Resolution and E-value) into tensors, then export each set as a serialised file.
+This command will vectorise and serialise the dataset.
+It will first filter and collect all points between 2.8 < Resolution < 3.0 and all structures that have less than 2 million total number of features (X+Y+Z+R+E).
+It will then make the train/valid/tests set splits and standerdise each set seperatly.
+Then it will compile all XYZRE features into the X features tensors (for each set) and the Helix and Sheet classes into the Y labels tensors (for each set).
+Finally it will export each set as a serialised file.
 You should end up with the following files: X_train.h5, X_valid.h5, X_tests.h5, Y_train.h5, Y_valid.h5, Y_tests.h5 at the end.
+This computation is RAM heavy and might require up to 1TB RAM.

+If you want to download our serialise dataset it is provided [here]() (name: CrystalDataset.tar.bz2 and size: ~GB).
+You will need to uncompress this file using the command `tar -jxvf CrystalDataset.tar.bz2` at which point the serialised files will have a total size of ~GB.

+6. Training the neural network: